mbareford/container-blogs/hpc_container_factory.md

 Addendum
 --------

-Recent versions of Singularity ($\ge$ 3.7.x), may provide a further complication: the need to create host-specific file paths within the container before the targeting process can begin.
+Recent versions of Singularity (&geq; 3.7.x), may provide a further complication: the need to create host-specific file paths within the container before the targeting process can begin.
 This isn't currently an issue with the ARCHER2 4cab system as the version of Singularity installed on that platform is 3.5.3-1, but, the [Tier-2 Cirrus machine](https://www.cirrus.ac.uk/) has Singularity v3.7.2-1.
 And so, targeting the GROMACS container at Cirrus, first requires the creation of the `/lustre`, `/opt/sw` and `/opt/hpe` paths in order to support the use of the various